ThijsZijdel/Amsta-ErrorlessLearning/README.md

 # Amsta
-HvA Project PAD - AMS5 - Group 5

-Web Application for the company Amsta Amsterdam.
+Angular Web Application for the company Amsta Amsterdam.

 ![alt text](hero.png)

 ## Getting Started

 To see the application there are some things that needs to be configured before running it.
-So please follow to following document or read /doc/manual.pdf
+So please follow to following document.
+If you want to further develop the application, see: development.

-Note: we didn't received a requirement from Corendon to make it a runable jar and add a config file.

 ### Prerequisites

-Install a Java IDE to build and run the application
+A way to host the database and web application itself.

 ```
-We used Netbeans to build it.
-See [Built with] for the link
+A phpmyadmin environment was used to host the database during testing and release.
+We connected this with an PHP api to the application running angular.
 ```

-Install and configure an SQL host.
+Install and configure the SQL host.

 ```
-We used SQL Workbench's local host to run our database
+See: for the settings for the host.
 ```

 ### Installing
-When you have an SQL Host and IDE installed (prefered Netbeans) u can follow these steps:
+When you have an SQL Host.

 Step 1) Creating the database.